 A bit more than 1 km. down (at Km 180) a logging road bridge crosses the river.

 After the bridge we passed by a couple of campsites on river right – both were flat open areas on sand and had room for multiple tents and both are labeled M for mediocre on the Wilson maps (#3 and #4).

 When we came to the Cascades du Batardeaux we lined and ran the upper part (W-R29) until we came to the top of the falls which we portaged around on river left as per Wilson’s detailed map. this was followed by a number of other lift-overs and lining jobs that took us down the day’s only real rough stretch oft he river as illustrated in the satellite image below.

 Between W-R32 and W-R33 two sets of falls.
 Thanks to the incredible amount of detail on Wilson’s map, it is not totally clear on Wilson’s Map 4.
 The first one is pictured below – Le Chute Perley.
 It is a 275-meter carry on river left.

-After Km 170, except for a CII set of rapids (W-R36) which Wilson labelled “Fun and Games”, it was kilometer after kilometer of swifts and easy CI rapids that carried us down the river faster than usual.
-(Our gps track after Perley Falls averages about 8.5 k,/hour!)
+After Km 170, except for a CII set of rapids (W-R36) which Wilson labeled “Fun and Games”, it was kilometer after kilometer of swifts and easy CI rapids that carried us down the river faster than usual.
+(Our GPS track after Perley Falls averages about 8.5 k,/hour!)

 Out came the sun again and up went the stuff that had been hanging on the lines.